The Netherlands and Trump have some kind of a special relationship…

 — Arjen Lubach (@arjenlubach) 22 december 2017

 Unfortunately for Hoekstra, none of that is true, not even a little bit.
-Other than the tragic murder of journalist, TV host and writer Theo van Gogh (grand-nephew of Vincent van Gogh) in Amsterdam in 2004 the country has seen very little ‘real’ terrorism incidents related to Extremist Islam, none with fatal outcome.
-There are also no suggested “no-go zones” in the country, not even ghettos comparable to those common throughout major US cities.
+Other than the tragic murder of journalist, TV host and writer Theo van Gogh (grand-nephew of Vincent van Gogh) in Amsterdam in 2004, the country has seen very little ‘real’ terrorism incidents related to Extremist Islam.
+There are also no suggested “no-go zones” in the country, not even ghettos comparable to those common in some major US cities.